4lejandrito/creepyface/packages/creepyface-tilt/README.md

 ## Developing

-- `npm start` will spin up a test page.
+- `yarn start` will spin up a test page.
-- `npm run build` will generate the production scripts under the `dist` folder.
+- `yarn build` will generate the production scripts under the `dist` folder.